 • Two September 11 detainees filed a lawsuit against the Department in the Northern District of Ohio on December 18, 2001, when the INS did not allow them to leave the country after they had received voluntary departure orders from an Immigration Judge.
 Two weeks prior to filing the petition for release, the detainee's attorney wrote the INS asking, among other things, "[u]nder what specific legal authority does the INS and/or the Department of Justice propose to prohibit these young men from returning home?"
 The INS did not respond to the attorney's questions.
 The attorney filed the December 18, 2001, habeas corpus petition asserting that it was unlawful for the United States to prohibit the detainees from leaving the country.
-The next day, the detainees received final clearances from the FBI and were permitted to leave the country.

-&lt;sup>79 Levey asserted that he had no reason to ask himself this question because he said he was not informed until January 2002 that aliens were being detained for more than 90 days.
+79 Levey asserted that he had no reason to ask himself this question because he said he was not informed until January 2002 that aliens were being detained for more than 90 days.